-A non-custodial, non-supporting parent is defined as a parent of a minor child who lives in the state and does not live in the same household as the minor child.
-If the non-custodial parent is included in a TANF AU and has a child who is included in another AU, they must complete Form 196, TFSP-PRP.
+A non-custodial, non-supporting parent is defined as a parent of a minor child who: (1) lives in the state and (2) does not live in the same household as the minor children.
+If a non-custodial parent is included in a TANF AU they must complete Form 196, TFSP-PRP.